urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 ### Creating a GitHub account

 Before using GitHub, there's a pretty important initial step: **you need to sign up for a GitHub account!** If you have already done this, feel free to proceed to the next section.
+If not, please follow the instructions below.

 First, navigate to github.com.
 You should see the following: